javalin/website/pages/plugins/openapi.md

     .reDoc(new ReDocOptions("/redoc").title("My ReDoc Documentation")) // Active the ReDoc UI
     .setDocumentation("/user", HttpMethod.POST, document()) // Override or set some documentation manually .ignorePath("/user*", HttpMethod.GET); // Disable documentation
+	.responseModifier(new MyOpenApiModifier()) // Modify the OpenAPI model returned with information from the Context on each request.
+Defaults to no modification.
+	.disableCaching() // Disable caching of the OpenAPI model if changes in the responseModifier are not idempotent.
 {% endcapture %}
 {% capture kotlin %}
 val initialConfigurationCreator = InitialConfigurationCreator {